aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 then they WILL share the cache entries in the `Shared` Cache.

-Any keyring that has access to the `Shared` cache MAY be able to use materials that it MAY or MAY NOT have direct access to.
+Any keyring that has access to the `Shared` cache may be able to use materials that it may or may not have direct access to.

-Users MUST make sure that all of Partition ID, Logical Key Store Name of the Key Store and Branch Key ID are set to be the same for two [beacon versions](#beacon-version-initialization) if and only they want the keyrings to share cache entries.
+Users should make sure that all of Partition ID, Logical Key Store Name of the Key Store and Branch Key ID are set to be the same for two [beacon versions](#beacon-version-initialization) if and only they want the keyrings to share cache entries.

 Therefore, there are two important parameters that users need to carefully set while providing the shared cache: